Block- and Text-Based Code

 Codecademy

-Terrific coding site a fun way to learn real-world skills
+Excellent text-based coding site a great way to learn real-world skills

-Bottom line: For both introductory and higher skill levels, Codecademy teaches the breadth and depth of skills for the modern computer field workplace.
+Bottom Line: For both introductory and higher skill levels, it teaches the breadth and depth of skills for programming careers.

 Codea